AIRCentre/webhook-spaceway-lora/README.md

-# Webhook pushes space-based IoT location data to database
+# Webhook For Space-based LoRa Communication of Vessel Tracking Data
 *Developed by Spaceway*
+_____

 Webhook for the real-time event-driven delivery of location data to database.
+The webhook pushes space-based IoT location data to database.
-Code of the webhook and all supporting documentation, including the Dockerfile for its deployment.
+The repo contains the code of the webhook and all supporting documentation, including the Dockerfile for its deployment.

 ### Database
 + MySQL 8.